A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Choosing the right DMD: Diffraction effects

-In general, a grating gives rise to various diffraction orders with differing intensities and angles $\theta_p$, as dictated by the grating equation: $ \text{sin}(\theta_p) = p\lambda/d = p \, \text{sin}(\theta_D), $ where $\lambda$ is the wavelength of the light, $\theta_D$ is the angle of the first-order diffraction, and $p$ is an integer value denoting the orders of diffraction.
-The intensity of the individual diffraction orders is influenced by the response of a single pixel, constituting the unit cell of the grating, and that is governed by $d$, $d'$, and its rotation angle in the case of a DMD.
-Importantly, we can decouple the effects of the grating's periodicity, which influences the angles of the diffraction orders, from the effects of the response of a single pixel, which shapes the envelope of the angular response.\\
+In general, a grating gives rise to various diffraction orders with different intensities and angles $\theta_p$, as dictated by the grating equation:

+where $\lambda$ is the wavelength of the light, $\alpha$ is the incident angle, $\theta_D = \arcsin \left(\lambda/d\right)$ is the angle of the first diffraction order, and $p$ is an integer value denoting the orders of diffraction.
+The intensity of the individual diffraction orders is influenced by the response of a single pixel, constituting the unit cell of the grating, and that is governed by $d$, $d'$, and its rotation angle in the case of a DMD. \red{ While this regime is not always relevant, we can adopt the small-angle approximation to obtain a qualitative picture of the effect of the incident angle $\alpha$ on the diffraction orders.
+In this case, we have $\theta_p \approx p\lambda/d - \alpha$.
+Thus, changing the incident angle effectively rotates all diffraction orders by an angle $-\alpha$. }\\